In Ukraine, more evidence of a hacking group's Kremlin ties - Business - NZ Herald News

 WASHINGTON (AP) " For those searching for stronger evidence of Russia's connection to the hack of the Democratic National Committee, the tale of an infected Ukrainian Android cellphone app may help, according to a cybersecurity firm.

-A new report released Thursday by CrowdStrike describes how a widely used cellphone application developed by a Ukrainian artillery officer to more quickly conduct strikes may have become the means by which the Russian government gained intelligence such as the whereabouts of Ukraine's military forces.
+A report released Thursday by CrowdStrike describes how a widely used cellphone application developed by a Ukrainian artillery officer to conduct strikes more quickly may have become the means by which the Russian government gained intelligence such as the whereabouts of Ukraine's military forces.

 The app, developed in 2013 and distributed initially over social media, was ultimately hijacked by the Fancy Bear hacking group " believed to be affiliated with Russian military intelligence agency or the GRU.
 In 2014, Fancy Bear created a malicious variation of the Android application for download and posted it on a Ukrainian military forum.
 Officers using the infected application on the battlefield provided the Russian hackers with their general location as well as potentially valuable intelligence, such as access to their contacts, text messages, call logs and internet data, the report states.